1st Swiss Nationals

-Welcome to my Website
+Welcome on my Website

-For more than 14 years I'm skating on the ice.
+For more than 16 years I'm skating on the ice.
 Starting at the age of 7 in a children's group course, followed by the first training sessions with my coach up to my current 20 training hours per week on and off the ice.
 Today I am Swiss champion, member of the Swiss elite national team and representative of Switzerland at international championships.

 Olympic Winter Games 2022 Beijing

 8 more medals at the Swiss Championships and

 6 medals at international competitions